 - 1 vegetable stock cube

-- 2 tbsp mushroom ketchup or brown fruity sauce
+- 2 tablespoon mushroom ketchup or brown fruity sauce

-- 1 tsp each dried thyme, rosemary and oregano
+- 1 teaspoon each dried thyme, rosemary and oregano

 - salt and freshly ground black pepper